Table of Contents

 The Lodi Dynasty

-The Lodi dynasty belonged to the Pashtun (Afghan) Lodi tribe.
-Bahlul Khan Lodi started the Lodi dynasty and was the first Pashtun, to rule the Delhi Sultanate.
-Sikander Lodi was the most prominent ruler of the Lodi Dynasty and also the founder of Agra City.
+The Lodi Dynasty belonged to the Pashtun (Afghan) Lodi tribe.
+Bahlul Khan Lodi founded the Lodi dynasty and was the first Pashtun ruler to rule the Delhi Sultanate.
+Sikander Lodi was the most prominent ruler of the Lodi Dynasty who founded Agra City.
+After him, Ibrahim Lodi became the last ruler of the Lodi Dynasty as well as the Delhi Sultanate.

 Rulers | Period |